-This article gives you the complete guide to the iOptron SkyTracker.
-From initial setup to final review.
+This article gives you the complete guide to the SkyWatcher Star Adventurer SkyTracker.
+From initial setup to the final review.

-The gloves are perhaps the most important choice.
-Do you want to keep taking them off to use with your gear?
-No, I didn’t think so.
+The gloves are an important choice.
 Get gloves that can work with your smartphone and are thin enough so they allow you to tinker with gear.
-Your astrophotography will improve greatly.
+Your astrophotography will improve.

 Manual mode will give you the most amount of control and will stop your camera trying to work out what to do on its own.

-Shooting in raw is a must, as that captures the most amount of information for post-processing.
+For astrophotographers, shooting in raw is a must.
+Raw captures the most amount of information for post-processing.

 How to Shoot Powerful Astro Photographs

 And yet, this is deceiving.
-Astrophotography is not, in fact, that simple.
-You need a great many more things to turn that photograph into a breathtaking image.
-Nothing good ever comes easy.
+Astrophotography is not that simple.
+You need many more things to turn that photograph into a breathtaking image.

 You need a good location, the right gear and an idea of what your subject is going to be.
 You need to research what is possible and look at many photographs for inspiration.